mathiasrw/rexreplace/README.md

 - Let search and replace be within the names of the files (ask for overwriting. -Y = no questions)
 - Let search and replace be within the path of the files (ask for overwriting. -Y = no questions)
 - Let pattern and globs be piped
+- Let pipe be placed into search or replace.
 - Let Pattern, replacement, and globs come from a file
 - Let pattern and glob be javascript code returning a string as the result
 - Auto string search / replace if no regex magic is used (and verify that speed is better)